 In 2013, Aaron was approached by fundraisers at the Meningitis Research Foundation, saying that several fundraisers were going to do the climb and asked if he wanted to take part.

 After 3 years of hard training, wheelchair customisation, and a trial climb of Mt.
 Blanc, the climb began in May 2016.
 After the first stage of the climb, it became more apparent he wasn’t going to be able to use his chair very much.

 It was suggested that he was soon going to need assistance but he made it clear that he wanted to go as far as he can without any help.

 After four hard days of crawling almost entirely on his hands and knees, he made the 6000 metre climb to the top, to become the first disabled person to scale Mount Kilimanjaro unassisted.

 Aaron works with people and organisations who are on a journey and are not yet the finished article.
 They want to go somewhere.

 He helps them to reach that destination.

-Aaron Phipps was born on 7th April 1983 and lived with his mum, dad, and little sister Leah.
-Growing up to enjoy rollerblading, skateboarding, BMX riding and basketball, he had a normal childhood, That was until he was 15…
+Aaron grew up to enjoy rollerblading, skateboarding, BMX riding and basketball, he had a normal childhood.
+That was until he was 15.

 In total, he spent a year in hospital recovering and receiving treatment.